Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 15+ Ranger, [Deadeye II]

-When you hit the target of your *Hunter's Mark* cast from Favoured Foe feature with a weapon attack or Unarmed Strike, you can choose to end the *Hunter's Mark* spell and make the attack score a Critical Hit.
+When you hit the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, you can choose to end the spell and make the attack score a Critical Hit.

 ---